mpeniket/intro-text-mod-prompt-shields/README.md

 ## Conclusion and Next Steps

-We've built a Next.js chatbot with a Fluent UI front-end that integrates Microsoft Content Safety services using the Vercel AI SDK with Azure as a model provider.
+We've built a Next.js chatbot with a Fluent UI front-end that integrates Azure AI Content Safety services using the Vercel AI SDK with Azure as a model provider.
 By implementing text moderation and prompt shields, we decrease the risk of harmful content generation.

 **Potential Next Steps:**

 - **Personalise the user experience:** Ensure the chatbot is appropriate for your use case through altering the system message.
 - **Chat with your own data:** Integrate grounding into the chatbot using, for example, retrieval augmented generation or alternative techniques.
 Consider altering the Microsoft safety system message to ensure grounding in your content.
 See [this solution accelerator](https://github.com/Azure-Samples/chat-with-your-data-solution-accelerator) for more information.
-- **Integrate image upload:** Consider deploying your application to a hosting platform like Vercel or Azure.
+- **Integrate image upload:** Allow users to input images where your chosen model supports image input.

 ---